Layr-Labs/eigenlayer-contracts/MAINTENANCE.md

 Together with “**Fork-based PR**” defined in CONTRIBUTING.md, it means there are only 3 categories of branches in the repository:

 1. `main`: live forever, never delete
-2. release-dev branches `release-dev/*`e: long living branch for a period of time but will be deleted once their commits are merged back to `main`
+2. release-dev branches `release-dev/*`: long living branch for release development with commits that should be all-or-nothing in `main`.
+They a period of time but will be deleted once their commits are merged back to `main`
-3. release branches `vx.y.z`: live forever, never delete after a release is officially create
+3. official release branches `vx.y.z`: live forever, never delete after a release is officially create

 ### Changelog, Release Note, Release Announcement Blog